Asian shares mixed as markets await news on China-US trade

 President Donald Trump said Thursday that he expects to meet with his Chinese counterpart Xi Jinping at a summit next month in Japan.
 Both sides have expressed a willingness to resume negotiations, while at the same time ratcheting up antagonistic rhetoric, leaving investors confused about what happens next.

-ENERGY: Benchmark U.S. crude lost 21 cents to $58.42 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude lost 31 cents to $58.32 per barrel in electronic trading on the New York Mercantile Exchange.
 It climbed 1.7% to settle at $58.63 a barrel on Friday.
-Brent crude, the international standard, lost 1 cent to $67.46 per barrel.
+Brent crude, the international standard, lost 5 cents to $67.42 per barrel.
 It gave up 3 cents to $67.47 per barrel on Friday.